 Simon Hughes: the former Liberal Democrat MP in the UK received a substantial sum in damages in 2021 after claiming his phone had been hacked by The Sun during a time that the tabloid was being edited by Rebekah Brooks, the current News UK chief executive.
 The company continues to deny his accusation that any phone hacking took place at The Sun but decided to settle rather than fight the case in open court.

-Senator Kay Hutchison: spent 20 years as a Republican senator and Harpers published her book "American Heroines" in 2006 when the Texas Senator was sitting on one of key committees that monitored the media.
+Senator Kay Hutchison: spent 20 years as a Republican senator and Harpers published her book "American Heroines" in 2006 when the Texas Senator was sitting on one of the key committees that monitored the media.

 Tessa Jowell: the former Labour cabinet minister had her phone hacked 29 times in five months in 2006 at the time her former husband, David Mills, was under pressure over ties to Silvio Berlusconi.
 Reached a 200,000 pound settlement in 2011.